You are leaving Lundbeck.com/US

 Cancel

-Advocacy Outside of the Lab
+Advocacy outside of the lab

 In June, Lundbeck participated in the Pharmaceutical Research and Manufacturers of America (PhRMA) annual Researcher Fly-In event.
 The goal is to educate federal policymakers on the scientific innovation happening in the U.S. while illuminating the many risks and challenges, particularly in neuroscience, pharmaceutical companies face throughout the various research and development phases.